-- b.
+- c.
 Pull the power module halfway out.
-A locking mechanism prevents the power module from being pulled all the way out. - c.
-Release the lock by pressing the release button on the top of the power module and remove the power module.
+A locking mechanism prevents the power module from being pulled all the way out. - d.
+Release the lock by pressing the release button in the right side of the power module and pull the power module out onto an appropriate scissor lifting cart.

-d.
+e.
 If no replacement power module will be installed: Install a filler plate in front of the empty power module slot.
+Reuse the screws from the old power module.

-- 2. To install a new power module: - a.
-If this is an additional power module that is being installed: Remove the filler plate from the empty power module slot.
-Save the filler plate for future use.
+- 2. Install a new power module: - a.
+If present, remove the filler plate from the empty power module slot.
+Save the filler plate for future use and save the screws.